KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/README.md

 ## Who canm benefit?

 ## Application 1: Media from Delpher
 For Category:Media from Delpher : [Free to use?
-Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025)](https://kbnlwikimedia.github.io/wikimedia-commons_copyright-templates/stories/Free%20to%20use%20-%20Exploring%20public%20domain%20claims%20in%20Wikimedia%20Commons%20files%20sourced%20from%20Delpher%20(May%202025).html)
+Exploring public domain claims in Wikimedia Commons files sourced from Delpher (June 2025)](https://kbnlwikimedia.github.io/wikimedia-commons_copyright-templates/stories/Free%20to%20use%20-%20Exploring%20public%20domain%20claims%20in%20Wikimedia%20Commons%20files%20sourced%20from%20Delpher.html) (June 2025)

 * Category:Media from Delpher
 * Excluding: Category:Scans from the Internet Archive